Insanityandme/evacuation-app/README.md

 >spring.jpa.hibernate.ddl-auto= create

-This line must be equal to *create*, otherwise the table *roles* will not be populated with predefined data that exist inside the `backend/backend-evacuation/src/main/resources/import.sql`file.
+It should be set to *create*, otherwise the tables *roles, floors, zones* and *priority* will not be populated with predefined data that exists inside the `backend/backend-evacuation/src/main/resources/import.sql`file.
+Afterwards, it is imperative to change that line to:
+>spring.jpa.hibernate.ddl-auto= update

+The reason being that *create* will always rewrite the entire database each time the server restarts, potentially causing catastrophic data loss.
+Whereas *update* will append new data on top of the existing data in the database.
+The downside is that *update* will not initialize the database, i.e. populate it with predefined data that exists in the `import.sql` file.

-The *import.sql* file has the following INSERT INTO in it, in case it is ignored in the future by mistake:
+The `import.sql` file has the following INSERT INTO queries, in case it is ignored in the future GIT commits by mistake:
 ```
 INSERT INTO roles(name) VALUES('ROLE_USER');
 INSERT INTO roles(name) VALUES('ROLE_DEPUTYLEADER');